Property value assessment (WOZ value)

 If you are unable to view your property valuation report via mijn.overheid.nl you may request this via the Taxes contact form (in Dutch only).
 In that case, you must specify in your email the property or piece of land for which you wish to receive the property valuation notice.
 You must also state the assessment number and your date of birth.
 You will find the assessment number in the letter that you have received from us.

 We use the WOZ value to calculate how much property tax you must pay.
 The Dutch government’s Tax and Customs Administration uses the WOZ value for income tax purposes.
-This is also known as the notional rental value for owner-occupied houses.
-The Tax and Customs Administration also use it to calculate the tax on ‘imputed return on investment’ for properties that do not function as the main residence, i.e. second homes.
-The Hollands Noorderkwartier Water Authority uses the WOZ value to calculate the water system for developed land levy.
-This is the tax you pay to the Water Authority.
+This is also known as the imputed income from home ownership.
+The Tax and Customs Administration also uses it to calculate the ‘tax on imputed return on investment’ for properties that do not function as a main residence, i.e. second homes.
+The Hollands Noorderkwartier Water Board uses the WOZ value to calculate the ‘water system for developed land levy’.
+This is the tax you pay to the Water Board.

 If you are completing your tax return for 2020 in 2021, you need the 2020 value.
 You can find this value on the assessment notice that we sent in February 2020.
 The assessment notice is the letter that states the WOZ value of your home, commercial property or piece of land.
 The WOZ value stated on the assessment notice has 1 January 2019 as the value reference date.
 The Tax and Customs Administration will want to know this WOZ value.

-The Valuation of Immovable Property Act states that the municipality must also determine the value of houses and commercial properties that have not yet been finished or have not been reported to the community as being finished.
+The Valuation of Immovable Property Act states that the municipality must also determine the value of houses and commercial properties that have not yet been finished or have not been reported to the municipality as completed.
 In these cases, we calculate the WOZ value on the portion that was finished on 1 January.
 This WOZ value also includes an amount for the value of the land.

 Yes.
 We use the situation as it is on 1 January to adjust our calculation.

-There are bureaus advertising that they can submit an objection for you free of charge.
-If you win your case via this bureau, we have to pay the bureau a fee.
+It is true that some agencies advertise that they can submit an objection for you free of charge.
+If you win your case via that type of agency, we have to pay the agency a fee.
 That's the law.
-All fees that we pay to these bureaus, are offset in the rate for next year's property tax (OZB).
-So in a way, all inhabitants pay towards settling this fee.
+All fees that we pay to these agencies are incorporated in the rate for next year's property tax (OZB).
+So in a way, all residents pay towards settling this fee.
 Including you!

-The bureaus receive the following fee from us:
+The agencies receive the following fees from us:

-The bureau will want to know why you think your WOZ value is too high.
-The bureau will forward this information to us.
+The agency will want to know why you think your WOZ value is too high.
+It will then forward that information to us.
 This is something you can easily do yourself.
 If you disagree with the WOZ value, then call us or pay us a visit.
 Just like you, we want the WOZ value to be correct.
 We do not have any interest in over-assessing a WOZ value.
 After your phone call or visit, we will be able to adjust your WOZ value quite quickly.
 After all, people make mistakes.
-If we have made a mistake in assessing your WOZ value, then we would be all too pleased to adjust it for you.
+If we have made a mistake in assessing your WOZ value, we will be only too pleased to adjust it for you.